alyssakalbus/DWD-InternetArt/README.md

-# Dynamic Web Development Week 1
+# Dynamic Web Development Week 2

-Design and Develop a website about New York using a strong grid drawn from Swiss Poster Design.
+Code a simple website using ONLY HTML and CSS inspired by Rhizome's Artbase.

-Availble to View at [Glitch.com](https://glitch.com/)
+Availble to View On Glitch [Here](https://famous-watery-manuscript.glitch.me)

 ## Mood Board and Inspiration